DopeorNope-Lee/HumanActionRecongnitions/README.md

 # Dataset
 In this project, we use [ETRI](https://nanum.etri.re.kr/share/schung1/ETRILifelogDataset2020?lang=ko_KR) dataset.
 ```
-We use 2018 ETRI life log dataset.
+We use 2018 and 2019 ETRI life log dataset.
-There are 30 users, and total 5 activity classes.
+There are 50 users, and total 5 activity classes.
 ```

 # Data preprocessing (merge part)